Will getting an EIN put us on the IRS radar?

 Nancy,

-BTW, I will caution you that if you are paying teachers, then you do have some reporting to the IRS and your state government.
+If you are paying teachers, then you have some reporting to the IRS and your state government.
 You will have to pay payroll tax (Social Security and Medicare) and file a W-2 if they are employees or file a 1099MISC if they are independent contractors.
 You should read this blog entry: Paying co-op teachers is a sticky issue

 Carol Topp, CPA